benjaminiserman/Advent2021/README.md

 ## File Naming Conventions

 Each name is two numbers separated by a hyphen (-).
-The first numbers is the day, the second numbers is the part.
+The first number is the day, the second number is the part.

 Optionally, a name has a second hyphen with a comment after it.
 These represent alternate solutions to the same problem that I wrote after initially completing the problem.